mujahidulamin/Assignment---9-FE/README.md

 * Booking management system for administrators to view and manage bookings.
 * Admins can accept, reject, or adjust schedules as needed.
 * Content management system for administrators to control blog and faq from dashboard.
-* admin can manage their profiles
+* Admin can manage their profiles

 # Super Admin